Beaverton Tree Removal

 - Call a Tree Service Company (Urban Forest Pro 503-226-7143)

 - Call the Beaverton City Arborist, Steve Brennan at (503)-526-2206

 I know those are not appealing answers as you were hoping to read this article and come away with an answer.
 The reason for this is because in the City of Beaverton, you can only find out if your tree is one of many protected types (Significant tree/grove, Historic tree/grove, Significant Natural Resource Zone, Landscape trees) by looking at zoning maps which are not provided online.

 The city can look this up for you or your arborist most likely has a copy.
-These trees exist on single family lots and there is no way to tell unless you look it up, but there are some clues:
+These trees exist on single-family lots and there is no way to tell unless you look it up.

 - Your lot backs up to a green space (Probably need a permit)

 - You live in a newer development (post-2000) without a designated green space or with small lots (Probably need a permit)